Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Introduction

-Among the available transformations, Perspective Projection stands out by rescaling pixel signatures so that they lie on a hyperplane, consistent with the assumptions of the Linear Mixing Model (LMM) \cite{HSIBible}.
-This strategy facilitates the prediction and potential correction of scale variations.
-Preprocessing methods such as the Dark Point Fixed Transform (DPFT) \cite{HSIBible,MinVolTrans} utilize Perspective Projection to improve the quality of subsequent analyses.

-Despite its promise, the potential of Perspective Projection as a preprocessing technique for estimating and correcting scale-induced variability has not been thoroughly investigated.
+Standard normalization methods can mitigate scaling effects but often distort the intrinsic simplex geometry of the data cloud \cite{Normalization}.
+Perspective Projection \cite{HSIBible} provides a more geometrically meaningful approach by rescaling pixel signatures so that they lie on a hyperplane consistent with the LMM.
+Despite this property, perspective projection remains underexplored as a preprocessing technique for abundance estimation.
+Existing methods that utilize it, such as Vertex Component Analysis (VCA) \cite{VCA}, project onto arbitrary hyperplanes (e.g., using the mean of all signatures).
+While acceptable for extracting endmembers, arbitrary projections scale pixels unevenly, introducing severe distortions in abundance estimates \cite{HSIBible}.

-In this work, it is demonstrated that the presence of large-scale variations in HSI data significantly hinders the performance of State-of-the-art (SOTA) algorithms and even algorithms designed to address general spectral variability are negatively affected.
+Currently, the literature lacks a robust, unsupervised method for determining optimal projection parameters that correct scale distortions while strictly preserving abundance relationships.
+In this work, we demonstrate that uncorrected large-scale variations significantly hinder the performance of state-of-the-art (SOTA) unmixing algorithms, even those explicitly designed to handle general spectral variability.

-Furthermore, we derive an algorithm based on Perspective Projection, with mathematical justification, for correcting large-scale variations in scale and experimentally validate its performance.

-Finally, it is shown that the use of the corrected datasets with the proposed algorithm significantly improves the performance of a wide range of SOTA HSU algorithms.

-Therefore, a summary of our contributions is as follows, \begin{enumerate} \item Introduction of Perspective Projection-based algorithm with mathematical justification for correcting scale variability in HSI Data. \item Experimental validation of the algorithm's ability to correctly estimate scaling factors. \item Extensive study on the effect of scale variability correction via the proposed algorithm on SOTA HSU algorithms. \end{enumerate}

-Specifically, it will be demonstrated that for a wide range of SOTA HSU algorithms, the use of the proposed preprocessing algorithm has a reduction of errors as large as 50\%, which highlights the significance of the preprocessing step.
-This performance improvement is observed across a wide range of HSU algorithms, including Signal Processing-based Algorithms, Deep Learning Algorithms, and even methods designed to handle more general Spectral Variability.
+To bridge this gap, we propose a mathematically justified perspective projection algorithm that corrects large-scale variations without distorting abundance fractions.
+By optimizing the projection parameters, the proposed algorithm restores the simplex geometry, providing downstream unmixing algorithms with a more suitable input for downstream unmixing.

+In summary, our main contributions are: \begin{enumerate} \item Development of a mathematically justified theory for estimating optimal projection parameters to correct scale distortions arising from topographical and illumination effects. \item Development of an unsupervised algorithm based on this mathematical formulation, demonstrating its ability to robustly estimate and correct scale distortions. \item Extensive experimental validation showing that the proposed preprocessing algorithm reduces abundance estimation errors by as much as 50\% across a wide range of SOTA HU algorithms, including deep learning and variability-aware models. \end{enumerate}